 11. BE CLEAR ON EXPECTATIONS

 It might be a little awkward telling people what they can or can’t do but the feeling is better than the angst of having something happen in your home that you are not happy with.
 This might be things like keeping the noise down after 10pm to keep your elderly neighbours from complaining or any limits on how much data can be used on the wifi.
 Let your guests know what you expect from the clean up at the end.
 I once did a home exchange and cleaned the house and washed the linen only to later get a text “oh you didn’t need to do any of that, we have a cleaner come in”.
 I would have loved to know prior.

 This is not only courtesy but homeexchange.com also displays your response rate.
 You are more likely to get inquiries if you have a high response rate, people will often overlook those with low response rates even though you both might be a good match.

 It is really all worth it in the end.
 The first one is the hardest so don’t be put off.
 Now you need to decide where to go?
 But before you head off to research your next destination please help me out by sharing this post on social media.
 I would really appreciate it.
 I also love comments too!

-I currently have discount codes for 25% off your first year of Home Exchange membership.
+As a home exchange ambassador I have special offers for a new home exchange membership.
+Contact me to hear more..
 To apply for your discount I will share your email address with homeexchange.com and they will send you the discounted offer.